itzmeanjan/ChalametPIR/README.md

 `client_process_response` | 11.69 microseconds | 16.82 microseconds | 0.7

 > ![NOTE]
 > In above table, I show only the median timing measurements, while the DB is encoded using a 3 -wise XOR Binary Fuse Filter.
+For more results, with more database configurations, see benchmarking [section](#benchmarking) below.

 So, the median bandwidth of the `server_respond` algorithm, which needs to traverse through the whole processed database, is
 - (a) For `aarch64` server: 53.82 GB/s
 - (b) For `x86_64` server: 30.12 GB/s

 ## Prerequisites
 Rust stable toolchain; see https://rustup.rs for installation guide.
+MSRV for this crate is 1.84.0.

 ```bash
 # While developing this library, I was using